 The cost of mouth guards may be another factor that limits their use by athletes.
 Mouthguards come in different price ranges and the custom mouth guards being the most expensive.

 In conclusion, the mouth is a delicate part of the body that is always exposed to the danger of blows and impact during sporting activities, so, it should be protected using a mouth guard.
 More so, different sporting activities have different levels of potential injury and risk.
-Hence, it is important that you consult a dentist who will help to design a customized mouth guard based on your specific sporting activity.
-Do you need additional information about mouth guards?
+Hence, it is important that you consult a dentist office near me who will help to design a customized mouth guard based on your specific sporting activity.
+Do you need additional information about mouth guards or dentist near me?
 Then click here.